Retinol: Side effects

-The Tolerable Upper Intake Level (UL) for vitamin A, for a 25-year-old man, is 3,000 micrograms/day, or about 10,000 IU.
-In breastfeeding mothers, vitamin A intake should be 1,200 to 1,300 retinol activity units (RAE).
+The Recommended Daily Intake (RDA) for preformed supplemental vitamin A for adult men and women is 900 and 700 Retinol Activity Units(RAE)/day, respectively, or about 3,000 IU and 2,300 IU.
+In pregnancy, the vitamin A RDA is 750–770 RAE/day (about 2,500–2,550 IU).
+During lactation, the RDA increases to 1,200–1,300 RAE/day (about 4,000–4,300 IU, with differences depending on age).

+Retinol Activity Units can only be converted to IU (International Units) when the source of the vitamin A is known.
+The IU values listed above do not apply to food sources of vitamin A.

 Too much vitamin A in retinoid form can be harmful.
 The body converts the dimerized form, carotene, into vitamin A as it is needed, so high levels of carotene are not toxic, whereas the ester (animal) forms are.
 The livers of certain animals, especially those adapted to polar environments, such as polar bears and seals, often contain amounts of vitamin A that would be toxic to humans.
 Thus, vitamin A toxicity is typically reported in Arctic explorers and people taking large doses of synthetic vitamin A. The first documented death possibly caused by vitamin A poisoning was that of Xavier Mertz, a Swiss scientist, who died in January 1913 on an Antarctic expedition that had lost its food supplies and fell to eating its sled dogs.
 Mertz may have consumed lethal amounts of vitamin A by eating the dogs' livers.

 Vitamin A acute toxicity occurs when a person ingests vitamin A in large amounts more than the daily recommended value in the threshold of 25,000 IU/kg or more.
 Often, the patient consumes about 3–4 times the RDA's specification.
 Toxicity of vitamin A is believed to be associated with the methods of increasing vitamin A in the body, such as food modification, fortification, and supplementation, all of which are used to combat vitamin A deficiency.
 Toxicity is classified into two categories: acute and chronic.
 The former occurs a few hours or days after ingestion of a large amount of vitamin A. Chronic toxicity takes place when about 4,000 IU/kg or more of vitamin A is consumed for a long time.
-Symptoms of both include nausea, blurred vision, fatigue, weight-loss, and menstrual abnormalities.
+Symptoms of both include nausea, blurred vision, fatigue, weight loss, and menstrual abnormalities.